dbcook/servo-tuna/README.md

 ## Possible Limitations

-* Serial port may not offer full rate step/direction support.
+* Serial port programming interface on the servos may not offer full rate step/direction support that is needed for comprehensive auto-tuning.
 Needs exploration.
 * The tuning program thus might need access to some hardware that can work as a pulse function generator.
 Need rates up to 300KHz to fully exercise the servos.
   This implies a pretty fast MCU like a Teensy 4.1.